cdillon/setmore-appointments/readme.txt

 In the widget, you can select the default image button, a trendy flat button, or a plain link.

-To create a custom button, select the plain link option, then add style rules for `a.setmore` in your theme's stylesheet or custom CSS function, or try [Simple Custom CSS](http://wordpress.org/plugins/simple-custom-css/).
+To create a custom button, select the plain link option, then add style rules for `a.setmore` in your theme's stylesheet or custom CSS function, or try [Modular Custom CSS](https://wordpress.org/plugins/modular-custom-css/).

 For example, here's a square blue button with white text:
 `